 Is Adsense really a good way to earn money?

 Of course, it is.

 Right now, many bloggers are building niche sites and monetizing their blogs with ad networks.
 The beauty of having a niche site is that you don’t have to rely on affiliate marketing or courses to generate income.

-The simple reason is that you will need only 10,000 monthly sessions to get accepted on their ad Program.
+The simple reason is that you will need only 10,000 monthly sessions to get accepted into their ad Program.

-That being said, let’s how most bloggers making money.
+That being said, let’s how most bloggers make money.